Mortgage life insurance, also called mortgage protection insurance (MPI) guarantees your mortgage will be paid back in the event of your death.

 The primary difference between MPI and standard life insurance has to do with beneficiaries.

-With MPI, your lender is the beneficiary of your policy, meaning they receive the face amount of the policy if you pass away, as opposed to your loved ones.
+With mortgage life insurance, your lender is the beneficiary of your policy, meaning they receive the face amount of the policy if you pass away, as opposed to your loved ones receiving the benefit.

-The law does not require mortgage life insurance; however, it may require private mortgage insurance, which is often confused with mortgage life insurance.
+The law does not require homeowners to purchase mortgage life insurance; however, it may require private mortgage insurance (PMI), which is often confused with mortgage life insurance.

-In reality, PMI and MPI couldn’t be more different.
+In reality, the two couldn’t be more different.
 Private mortgage insurance doesn’t actually protect you as the borrower; instead, it protects the lender.

 In the United States, people who put less than 20% down on a home are usually required to have PMI until the mortgage is less than 80% of the value of the home.